Curve/kiero-cmake/README.md

 ```cmake
 set(kiero_minhook ON)
 ```
-> If this option is set to true `find_package(minhook)` is ran, if minhook is then found it will be linked, otherwise it is up to the user to link minhook.
+> If this option is set to `ON` an already existing minhook package will be searched, in case none is found MinHook will be made available through <kbd>FetchContent</kbd>

 ## 📎 Installation
 - FetchContent